quasis/optimality/readme.txt

 = Search Engines Optimization =
 * Provides title and description templates for search engines.
 * Generates proper schema.org markup for every page type.
-* Creates an XML sitemap of pages, posts, categories, tags, images, etc.
+* Creates an XML sitemap of the website (including images).
+* Pings Google and Bing once new page/post is published.

 = Social Media Optimization =
 * Provides title and description templates for social networks.